vergissberlin/bashlight/README.md

 1. **Git global config**
    - Shortcuts for all commands
-   - Enhanced git history with colours with <code>git sl</code>
+   - Enhanced git history with colors with <code>git sl</code>
-   - Colours Which harmonize with the colors used as background
+   - Colous which harmonize with the colors used as background
    - Branch setting

 - **Bash aliases (shortcuts)**